olafuroskar/Bridging-Labs/plugins/lsl_flutter/README.md

 manager.pushSample([1, 2, 3, 4]);
 ```

-To discover streams a resolver can be created
+To discover streams, a stream manager can be created

 ```dart
 // Create a stream manager